 In a typical demat account there are a variety of charges that you will incur.
 Firstly, most DPs will charge you an account opening charge.
 Of course, there are some brokers who will waive this cost but more often than not there will be an account opening cost for you.
 Secondly, you will be debited an account maintenance charge (AMC) to your account on an annual basis.
 Normally, as your number of transactions increase, these AMC charges will come down.
 Thirdly, when you open an online trading account, you will have to give a power of attorney to your DP to debit your demat account based on your instructions in the online trading account.
 This requires a stamp paper agreement to be executed and that cost has to be borne by the account holder.
 Fourthly, there is a charge on each debit from your demat account.
 In the case of most brokers it is a fixed fee per debit.
 Lastly, there will be miscellaneous charges like physical statement request charges, physical transaction statement request charges and penal charges when your DIS is not honoured etc. All these charges when put together can add up to quite a bit.

 For a small investor with very limited activity in the stock markets, this cost actually becomes prohibitive.
-That is where the idea of a Basic Service Demat account comes up.
+That is where the idea of a Basic Service Demat account (BSDA demat account) comes up.

 The idea of a Basic Services Demat Account (BSDA) was implemented by SEBI to reduce the cost load on small investors and also to spread the equity cult and encourage more retail investors to participate in the equity markets.
 Here are a few basic facts that you need to know about BSDA..

-An important point to remember here is that a BSDA demat account can only be held in the name of an individual in his / her individual name.
-Joint holdings is not permitted in case of BSDA accounts nor is holding demat accounts in the name of Hindu Undivided Family (HUF) permitted in case of a BSDA account.
+An important point to remember here is that a BSDA (basic service demat account) demat account can only be held in the name of an individual in his / her individual name.
+Joint holdings is not permitted in case of BSDA accounts, nor is holding demat accounts in the name of Hindu Undivided Family (HUF) permitted in case of a BSDA account.

-The AMC charges in case of BSDA are substantially lower.
+The AMC charges in case of BSDA are substantially lower than in a regular demat account.
+This is because the holdings have a monetary limit and are not that large.
 For example, in case of custody value less than Rs.50,000/- the BSDA will not charge any AMC.
 If the custody value is between Rs.50,000/- and Rs.2,00,000/- then the DP can charge you Rs.100 as AMC for the demat account.